The Alphabet Murders: Cast

-Production background
+Production

-The part of Poirot had originally been intended for Zero Mostel but the film was delayed because Agatha Christie objected to the script; amongst the things objected to was the intention to put in a bedroom scene with Hercule Poirot.
+The part of Poirot had originally been intended for Zero Mostel but the film was delayed because Agatha Christie objected to the script; amongst the things she objected to was the intention to put in a bedroom scene with Hercule Poirot.
 The film varies significantly from the novel and emphasises comedy, the specialty of director Frank Tashlin.
 Poirot is given buffoonish characteristics, while still remaining a brilliant detective.

-The film features an uncredited cameo by Margaret Rutherford as Miss Marple and Stringer Davis as her friend Mr Stringer.
+The film features uncredited cameos by Margaret Rutherford as Miss Marple and Stringer Davis as her friend Mr Stringer.
 The pair had previously appeared in a series of four films as the characters produced by MGM between 1961 and 1964.
+The film was an attempt to do for Poirot what Rutherford did with Marple.

-Austin Trevor as the butler Judson had played Poirot in three British films in the early 1930s: Alibi (1931), Black Coffee (1931) and Lord Edgware Dies (1934).
+Austin Trevor, who plays the butler Judson, had played Poirot in three British films in the early 1930s: Alibi (1931), Black Coffee (1931) and Lord Edgware Dies (1934).

 Reception

+The Monthly Film Bulletin wrote: "Depressingly unfunny comedy-thriller: though directed by Tashlin, virtually none of the misadventures encountered by Poirot during the course of his case raise even the slightest smile.
+Even the tangled mystery, solved by a typical Agatha Christie 'surprise', is unusually dreary."

 Leonard Maltin gives the film 2 1/2 out of 4 stars, calling it an "odd adaptation" of Christie's book.
 Maltin goes on to say, "the strange casting of Randall ... and a little too much slapstick make this more a curiosity than anything else."

 TCM calls Randall's Poirot "an Inspector Clouseau-style bumbler", noting that the second installment of the Pink Panther series had been well-received the previous year.

 A. H. Weiler of The New York Times dismissed the film as "a routine run through of clichés and clues."